BU-ISCIII/BU-ISCIII/docs/Github--gitflow.md

 As you edit files, Git sees them as modified, because you’ve changed them since your last commit.
 As you work, you selectively stage these modified files and then commit all those staged changes, and the cycle repeats.

-To summ up: If a particular version of a file is in the Git directory, it’s considered committed and unmodified.
+To sum up: If a particular version of a file is in the Git directory, it’s considered committed and unmodified.
 If it has been modified and was added to the staging area, it is staged.
 And if it was changed since it was checked out but has not been staged, it is modified.

-## Checking the status of a file
+### Checking the status of a file

 File status can be check with `git status` and looks like this: